Keith Nellesen

 Keith Nellesen (born 1967) is an American entrepreneur and the co-founder of Vivint, Inc., a home automation, security and solar energy company.
 Vivint, Inc. was acquired in late 2012 for $2.2 Billion by the Blackstone Group.
 Following the sale of Vivint Nellesen invested in NUVI where he subsequently assumed the role of CEO from founder David Oldham.
-Nellesen, served as CEO from May 2014 to October 2015 and again resumed the CEO position from Cameron Jensen in late 2016.
-Nellesen also previously served as Chairman and CEO at MoneyReef.
+Nellesen, was CEO from May 2014 to October 2015 and again resumed the CEO position from Cameron Jensen in late 2016.
+Nellesen was previously chairman and CEO at MoneyReef.